Examination of FMHS Doctoral Dissertations

 - Upon submission, candidates are encouraged to prepare journal articles and submit these for publication to indexed journals.

 - Oral examination: The written examination is completed before the oral examination is arranged.
 The revised dissertation is usually available ahead of the oral.
-At the oral, the candidate must be able to satisfy all concerns of the examiners.
+At the oral, the candidate should be able to satisfy all concerns of the examiners.
 More information on the oral arrangements is available here.

 - A formal letter of completion is automatically issued by the registrar's division upon Senate approval of the result.
 Should you require a letter of completion at an earlier stage, this can be requested, but only after the result has been approved by the Committee for Postgraduate Research, which meets quarterly.
 After approval of the result by the CPR, a letter of completion may be requested from Ms Megan Jantjies (mjantjies@sun.ac.za) of the registrar's division.
 Regrettably, the Tygerberg Doctoral Office cannot issue such a letter.